 BUS405 Business Marketing

 This course examines the marketing of goods and services between businesses, with a special emphasis on organizational buying.
 Special focuses are on relationship marketing and integrated marketing communications for business-to-business marketing.
-Prerequisite: BUS230 Terms Offered: As needed
+Prerequisite: BUS230

 BUS430 Marketing Management